Test-writing playbook¶

 nr_rows

-- does the attack have a distance one component?double_sided
+- indicates whether the attack has a distance one componentdouble_sided

 - is the attack double-sided?distance_two

-- does the attack have a distance two component?attack_rows_start
+- indicates whether the attack has a distance two componentattack_rows_start

 - the position of the last attack row relative toattack_rows_start